 You need to imagine a realistic amount of time you can devote to your studies; you cannot just do it instead of sleeping.
 Plan on 2 hours per evening.

 Want to be a Level 1 instructor?
-Due to pending protocol changes to all OFA courses, our next Occupational First Aid Level 1 and Transportation Endorsement Instructor course will be held in the Spring of 2017.
+Due to pending protocol changes to all OFA courses, our next Occupational First Aid Level 1 and Transportation Endorsement Instructor course will be held in 2017.
 You can download a typical Application with prerequisites from our Forms page.
 Also on our Forms page is the same Application without the Transportation Endorsement portion.